andrelbd1/algorithms-practice/README.md

 - Develop a solution:
     - O(n log n)
     - O(n)
-    - O(n) using partition in sequence with a pivot reulted by:
+    - O(n) using partition in sequence with a pivot resulted by:

     ![alt text](knapsack/pivot.png?raw=true)